STAT-JET-ASU/STT2860DataScience1/SyllabusSchedule/Fall2022/STT2860F22Syllabus.md

 This is a synchronous hybrid class.
 Some days we will meet in-person and others via Zoom.

-* Class is Tuesday and Thursday from 3:30pm – 4:45pm
+* Class is Tuesday and Thursday from 3:30pm to 4:45pm
 * In-person classroom is Walker Hall 307B computer lab
 * Check AsULearn for which class days will be in-person.